cloudfoundry/docs-cfcr/docs/installing/openstack/deploying-bosh-openstack.md

 	!!! warning
 		The `director-secrets.yml` file contains sensitive information and should not be under version control.

-1. Deploy the BOSH Director for Kubo, supplying the path to the private key file as an argument.
+1. Deploy the BOSH Director for CFCR, supplying the path to the private key file as an argument.
 This is the private key whose name you set as `default_key_name` in `director.yml`.
 For example:

 	<p class="terminal">$ ./bin/deploy_bosh "${kubo_env_path}" private_key.pem</p>

-	The `deploy_bosh` script deploys a BOSH Director with all of the necessary components to install Kubo.
+	The `deploy_bosh` script deploys a BOSH Director with all of the necessary components to install CFCR.

 	After the script completes, `KUBO_ENV` contains the following: